Intensivate/learning-journey/README.md

 cd learning-journey
 ```

-and run the script that sets everythin up for you:
+and run the script that sets everything up for you:

 ```
 sudo ./set-learning-journey